Barton Lidice Beneš: Mid life

-Late Life/Death
+Late life and death

 Beneš's apartment in New York contained his collection of over $1 million worth of African, Egyptian, and contemporary art, as well as his own.
 After his death in 2012 the interior of his apartment, including his shadow box museums, was relocated and reconstructed at the North Dakota Museum of Art, under the supervision of his friend and colleague Laurel Reuter, director of the museum.
 The exhibit opened in late 2013 and is called Barton's Place.